JetBrains/kotlin-web-site/pages/docs/reference/compatibility.md

 ## Compatibility glossary

-Compatibility if a function of a pair of versions, e.g. we can speak of compatibility between versions 1.2 and 1.1.5.
+Compatibility is a function of a pair of versions, e.g. we can speak of compatibility between versions 1.2 and 1.1.5.
 In such a pair, one version is *older* than another when its smaller wrt version comparison, e.g. 1.1.5 is older than 1.2, even if it was released later.
 In the list below we explain available compatibility modes for such pairs of versions.
 We use OV for "Older Version", and NV for "Newer Version".

 - **C** - Full **C**ompatibility
   - Language